JBurkinshaw/sg-shaded-relief-talk/PITCHME.md

 - National mapping agency in UK
 - Always like the level of detail on the map and the ability of the contours to really highlight the terrain

+---?image=img/OS-Islay.png&size=contain
+@snap[north]
+### Inspiration
+Ordnance survey
+@snapend
+Note:
+- National mapping agency in UK
+- Always like the level of detail on the map and the ability of the contours to really highlight the terrain

 ---?image=img/clarke-garibaldi.jpg&size=contain
 @snap[north]
 ### Inspiration